 This can offer opportunities to provide some unique digital experiences to the customer in the domain of education, archaeology, forensics, retail, entertainment, healthcare, real estate, science and manufacturing and our projects will showcase below.

-Enterprise enthusiasm towards Augmented Reality stems from the fact that it can dramatically improve productivity thereby reducing the costs of training, employee education, workplace safety
+Enterprise enthusiasm towards Augmented Reality stems from the fact that it can dramatically improve productivity thereby reducing the costs of training, employee education, workplace safety and overall bottom line.

 This is not an isolated study.
 Many similar trials show how Augmented Reality is helping workers across the spectrum of disciplines from engineering, construction and architecture to the more consumer centric domains such as entertainment and classroom education.